This Countertop Material Is More Durable and Colorful Than the Boldest of Marbles

 Photography by Simon Brown; Design by K&H Design

 “Most people now don’t really want their kitchens to look like kitchens,” Katie Glaister, the cofounder of K&H Design, says of her decision to go with the unexpected material for this London home’s kitchen island.
-The aqua blue is a much-welcome hit of color in a space where gray cabinets dominate.
+The aqua is a much-welcome hit of color in a space where gray cabinets dominate.

 A Monochromatic Scheme

 Copenhagen’s Matrikula Studio matched all the lower cabinets in this space to the minty green lava stone counters, including the fluted trim that runs underneath the worktop.
-The surface came from Made a Mano, which already offers 64 different colors, but for this space, the designers opted for a bespoke shade.
+The surface came from Made a Mano, which already offers 64 different colors, but for this kitchen, the designers opted for a bespoke shade.

 A Perfect Partner for Brass